Recommended LLM SEO Check Tools in 2026: What Each One Actually Does

 | Ahrefs | Traditional+AI | Trial | Limited | DR, UR | No | No |

-What I Would Actually Recommend
+What We Would Actually Recommend

 - 1Fix obvious technical blockers for free.
-Run any free audit tool — mine, HubSpot's, or even a manual check of your robots.txt and schema markup.
+Run any free audit tool - ours, HubSpot's, or even a manual check of your robots.txt and schema markup.
 If GPTBot is blocked or your content is entirely JavaScript-rendered, fix that.
 This is basic hygiene, not a competitive advantage.

 - 3Monitor actual citations, not proxy scores.
 If you are going to spend money, monitoring tools (Otterly.ai, LLMrefs) measure the real outcome.
 A citation tracking tool tells you if something is working.
 A score tells you if you match someone's theory about what should work.

 - 4Be skeptical of any tool claiming proven results.
-Including mine.
+Including ours.
 This space is too new for anyone to have definitive answers.
 Anyone telling you they have cracked the code is either wrong or selling something.
 Or both.

 Common Mistakes When Choosing LLM SEO Tools

-Three patterns I see repeatedly:
+Three patterns we see repeatedly:

 Budget Guide

-- $0/month: Run a free audit (mine or HubSpot's).
+- €0/month: Run a free audit (ours or HubSpot's).
 Fix obvious blockers manually.
-This is sufficient for most sites.
+For most sites, this is sufficient.
 Seriously.

 - $40-$100/month: Add one monitoring tool (Otterly.ai or LLMrefs) if you need to report on AI search visibility to stakeholders or want to track trends.